PranjalBalar/Algorithms/Arithmetic/README.md

-Theses are all my algorithms that solve arithmetic problems.
+These are all my algorithms that solve arithmetic problems.